New Neurons Born in Adult Rat Cortex

 class of local precursor cells rather than from cells that

-migrate into the area from the subventricular zone
+migrate into the area from the subventricular zone, where

 other neurons - including those seen in the striatum and